Updated: October 2023

 These guidelines (“Guidelines”) apply to purchases of advertising inventory sold in the U.S. on the Hulu website or application or on any Hulu-related digital properties (“Hulu Advertising Inventory”) through direct buys and/or through Hulu’s self-service ad manager tool (“Hulu Ad Manager”).
 These Guidelines are incorporated into and a part of the applicable insertion order terms, and, as applicable, the Hulu Advertising Manager Terms located at https://home.admanager.hulu.com/terms/.
-The Guidelines do not, and cannot, provide an exhaustive list of guidelines or examples, and Hulu reserves the right to review, approve, reject, and refuse to display, or remove any and all advertising on a case-by-case basis.
+The Guidelines do not, and cannot, provide an exhaustive list of guidelines or examples, and Hulu reserves the right to review, accept, decline, or remove any and all advertising on a case-by-case basis.
 Hulu also reserves the right to approve exceptions to these Guidelines on a case-by-case basis.
 Hulu may update these guidelines from time to time without notice, so please check in and review them regularly.

 Q: Why do you prefer PCM codec?